thuguerre/WebSiteQuickAddingForTodoist/API_DEPLOYMENT.md

 ## On your own Google Cloud Platform Environment

-If your are not allowed to deploy on TEST or PROD environemen, and you have to test modifications on Java API, you can also:
+If your are not allowed to deploy on TEST or PROD environments, and you have to test modifications on Java API, you can also:
 1. Create your own GCP Environment
 2. Set your project ID in:
   - `TodoistProxyAPI\pom.xml` (replacing property `endpoints.project.id`'s value in TEST profile for instance.
 You can also create your own profile if you want)